Vicarage: The Design Practice By Uber

 Dining room with Christopher Guy Camilla Mirror and dining chair mother of pearl detailing

-The centerpiece of the dining room, my favorite room in the house is the dark wood lacquered dining table, surround by ten bespoke designed, sapphire blue chairs with two tone detailing.
+The centrepiece of the dining room, my favourite room in the house is the dark wood lacquered dining table, surround by ten bespoke designed, sapphire blue chairs with two-tone detailing.
 A defining feature of the chairs is the mother of pearl chains on the back of each chair.
 It is detailing such as this that advances this home into a new level of luxury.
 One other key item that I must comment on is the mirror above the fireplace, a Christopher Guy mirror unmistakably designed and inspired by the headdress that Camilla Parker Bowles wore at her wedding to Prince Charles.